protontypes/open-sustainable-technology/README.md

 - [vein](https://gitlab.com/ibarraespinosa/vein) - R package to estimate Vehicular Emissions INventories.
 - [The Community Emissions Data System](https://github.com/JGCRI/CEDS) - Produces consistent estimates of global air emissions species over the industrial era (1750 - present).
 - [national-climate-plans](https://github.com/openclimatedata/national-climate-plans) - Intended Nationally Determined Contributions as provided in the UNFCCC registries, containing only the main document and using the English version if multiple are available.
+- [PyChEmiss](https://github.com/quishqa/PyChEmiss) - PyChEmiss is a Python script to create the wrfchemi file from local emissions needed to run WRF-Chem model.

 ### Carbon Capture
 - [SimCCS](https://github.com/simccs/SimCCS) - A software platform for carbon capture and storage infrastructure design.